Geometric and topological rigidity of pinched submanifolds in Riemannian manifolds: Introduction

 \section{Introduction}

 A fundamental problem in differential geometry is to understand the interplay between the geometry and topology of Riemannian manifolds.
-In the context of submanifold theory, it is particularly interesting to investigate how the geometry and topology of submanifolds of Riemannian manifolds are influenced by pinching conditions involving either intrinsic or extrinsic curvature invariants.
+In the context of submanifold theory, it is natural to investigate how pinching conditions involving intrinsic or extrinsic curvature invariants influence the geometric and topological rigidity of submanifolds.

-For minimal submanifolds of spheres with a sufficiently pinched second fundamental form, a fundamental result was first established by Simons in his seminal work \cite{Sim}.
-Later, Chern, do Carmo, and Kobayashi \cite{CdCK} proved a celebrated rigidity theorem.
-Their contributions have since inspired a wealth of important developments in the study of pinching conditions for submanifolds of space forms, including, for example, \cite{adc,HW,OV,SX,v3,v4,Xu,XGu,XG}.
+For minimal submanifolds of spheres with sufficiently pinched second fundamental form, Simons \cite{Sim} established a fundamental result.
+Subsequently, Chern, do Carmo, and Kobayashi \cite{CdCK} proved a rigidity theorem.
+These works have led to numerous developments on curvature pinching, primarily for submanifolds of space forms; see, for example, \cite{adc, AB, font, HW, a, OV, p, SX, v3, v4, Xu, XGu, XG}.